Screenshots may differ slightly depending on software version.

 For more details on Poisson regression see Section 4.3 in Generalized Linear Models with Applications in Engineering and the Sciences, 2nd Ed., by, Myers, Montgomery, Vining & Robinson.
 Check out their aircraft damage case that regresses the number of locations hit by the United States Navy on Vietnam War missions against the type of aircraft, bomb load and crew experience.

-This tutorial demonstrates the application of Poisson regression in DX to optimize the formulation of a topical antiseptic.
+This tutorial demonstrates the application of Poisson regression to optimize the formulation of a topical antiseptic.
 The data stem from a case taught in the Stat-Ease Mixture Design for Optimal Formulations workshop.
 The experiment required the application of an optimal design to fit the complex (non-simplex) component constraints.
 It measured efficacy by the count of colony-forming units (CFU)—the fewer the better.

 Next, press the Start Analysis button.
 You now should see the usual series of left-to-right tabs for the progressive steps needed to select a model, test it statistically and generate response graphs.